 Walk methodically around the room, being sure to wafting the smoke up toward the ceiling and down toward the floor.

-You can also use Palo Santo to cleanse crystals, oracle card decks, pendulums, or any other magical or sacred objects.
+You can also use Palo Santo Wood to cleanse negative energy from a crystal from your oracle card decks, pendulums, or any other magical or sacred objects.

 Be aware that, unlike standard incense, palo santo may relight itself several times while you use it, or you may have to hold it in the flame for quite a while before it lights at all.